GoldenShirt/Mod-randomizer-for-Opera-GX/README.md

 You can customize which mods will be disabled and enabled, using the mod profiles.

-(Disclaimer: I only know very basic coding so most of this was made by ChatGPT and Claude)
+(Disclaimer: Most of the code was written by ChatGPT and Claude)